-The criteria to be included in the top 10 was simple: the movie must have a running time of 60 minutes or longer; to have received a full cinematic release; and to have a significant or innovative element of CG VFX work.
+The criteria to be included in the top 10 was simple: the movie must have a running time of 60 minutes or longer; have received a full cinematic release; and have a significant or innovative element of CG VFX work.
 We've intentionally omitted CG animations and only included films that blend CG and live action.
 Has your favourite VFX film made the final cut?

 10. Dawn of the Planet of the Apes

 Building on the success of 2011's Rise of the Planet of the Apes, this tale of humans and super-intelligent apes battling for survival in a post-apocalyptic near-future is a technological masterpiece.
 Weta Digital's CG creatures are very much the stars of the show, and have minutes of screen time with no human interaction.
 It feels unfair to single out individual scenes, as the effects are incredible throughout.

 But it's the intimate moments that really stand out.
 Those shots in which human actors react to computer-generated apes carry genuine emotional depth.
 For once, CG characters are not simply there to advance the action but to perform: to carry a narrative arc.